6+ million potential holidaymakers to find out all about Galway

 As well as getting a chance to watch the in-port racing, the journalists also enjoyed a guided walking tour of Galway city and stopped off for a spot of lunch at Kirbys on Cross Street.
 They also drove to Connemara, where they visited Clifden and set off from Killary Harbour on a walking safari.
 They sailed to Inishbofin, where they spent time exploring the island They stayed at the Abbeyglen Castle in Clifden, the Doonmore Hotel on Inishbofin and the Westwood House Hotel in Galway city.

-Niall Gibbons, chief executive of Tourism Ireland, said: “Tourism Ireland was delighted to invite these journalists to visit Galway and Ireland.
+Niall Gibbons, CEO of Tourism Ireland, said: “Tourism Ireland was delighted to invite these journalists to visit Galway and Ireland.
 They were really impressed by the places they visited and in particular by the fantastic atmosphere around the city, as well as by the spectacular scenery and the friendliness of the people they met.
 The Volvo Ocean Race attracts massive publicity and Tourism Ireland has been working in key markets around the world to ensure Galway and Ireland were in the spotlight during the race, using the event as a ‘hook’ to reach a large audience of potential holidaymakers.